GMC Hummer EV: EV^{3X}

 Following the end of production for the Edition 1, GMC introduced the EV3X trim in 2023 as model year 2023 for the Pickup body style, and model year 2024 for the SUV body style.
 The Pickup version has near identical specifications as the Edition 1 and features three electric motors with an output of 1,000 horsepower, along with an EPA estimated range of 329 miles with the off-road package and 355 miles with the standard 22-inch wheels.
 The SUV version of the EV3X trim also features three electric motors, outputting 830 horsepower in the SUV configuration, along with EPA estimated range of 298 miles with the off-road package and 314 miles with the standard 22-inch wheels.

 EV^{2x}

 Includes all the features of EV^{2}; however, it will also come standard with four-wheel steering, Crab Walk, adaptive air suspension with adaptive ride control, and optional Extract mode.
 This trim will output an estimated 625 hp using a dual motor system, will have an estimated range of at least 300 mi, and is expected to be available in Spring of 2023.

 EV^{2}

-This was set to be the base Hummer EV trim which was to include Super Cruise(R), HD surround view, digital key, infinity roof, a multi pro tailgate, and rear drop glass among other standard features.
+This was set to be the base Hummer EV trim which was to include Super Cruise, HD surround view, digital key, infinity roof, a multi pro tailgate, and rear drop glass among other standard features.
 The EV^{2} was expected to output an estimated 625 hp using a dual motor system, with an estimated range of at least 250 mi.
 It was expected to be available by Spring 2024.